-(c) Application deficiencies must be corrected to the Authority's satisfaction before a financing proposal may be considered for approval.
+(c) Upon the Authority's request, clarification of application submissions must be provided to the Authority's satisfaction before a financing proposal may be considered for approval.

-(d) The Authority will publish a fees schedule of costs associated with application and financing.
+(d) The Authority will publish a fee schedule of costs associated with application and financing.
 Other fees may include the commissioning of appraisals, market studies and environmental assessments as necessary.